“Really… a B2B Facebook marketing strategy? Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 (Note: At the time of this writing, my own Mom joined Facebook literally two weeks ago — and now she’s using it all the time.)

-So with user growth accelerating to over 22% of the world’s population, it’s possible that your clients aren’t on Facebook… but it’s not likely.
+It’s possible that your clients aren’t on Facebook… but it’s not likely.
 (And if they’re not on Facebook now, they probably will be soon.)

 Myth #3 – You can’t measure anything that matters on Facebook